tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 [WRONG] A cuff leak

 # ~Question 10
-Which of the following could you do for a high respiratory rate alarm?
+Which action would the nurse take for a high respiratory rate alarm?

 [WRONG] Turn off the Versed infusion
 [WRONG] Increase the respiratory rate alarm parameters